National Waterways Museum: Waterways museum

 A museum, which was called the North West Museum of Inland Navigation, was founded at the disused port in the 1970s.
 It was later renamed The Boat Museum and then, until 2012, the National Waterways Museum at Ellesmere Port.
-In the 1990s The Waterways Trust took on the management of the National Waterways Museum.
-Funding from Heritage Lottery Fund helped create new displays and improve visitor facilities.
-In 2012, the Waterways Trust was incorporated to the Canal & River Trust.
+In the 1990s, The Waterways Trust took on the management of the National Waterways Museum.
+Funding from the Heritage Lottery Fund helped create new displays and improve visitor facilities.
+In 2012, the Waterways Trust became part of the newly-formed Canal & River Trust.

-The name National Waterways Museum was formerly used to include the inland waterways collection at two other museum sites in England, which now are named the Gloucester Waterways Museum in Gloucester, and The Canal Museum in Stoke Bruerne, Northamptonshire.
+The name "National Waterways Museum" was formerly used to include the inland waterways collection at two other museum sites in England, which are now named the Gloucester Waterways Museum in Gloucester, and The Canal Museum in Stoke Bruerne, Northamptonshire.

 Funding

-The museum is entrusted with a collection that has the status of a designated collection, as determined by the Museums, Libraries and Archives Council.
-However, the standard of collection management has been the subject of considerable concern and criticism in the waterways press because, essentially, the museum has insufficient money to fund the upkeep of the many historic boats in the collection.
-Unlike the National Railway Museum, which receives funding direct from HM Government, the NWM only receives public money through the Canal and River Trust, previously British Waterways.
+The NWM is entrusted with a collection that has the status of a designated collection, as determined by the Museums, Libraries and Archives Council.
+However, the standard of collection management has been the subject of considerable concern and criticism in the waterways press because, essentially, the NWM has insufficient money to fund the upkeep of the many historic boats in the collection.
+Unlike the National Railway Museum, which receives funding direct from HM Government, the NWM only receives public money through the Canal & River Trust, previously British Waterways.
 During the winter of 2008–2009, opening hours were cut at Gloucester and Ellesmere Port to just two days per week in an effort to manage a tough financial situation.
 Some boats were advertised in Museums Journal early in 2009 for disposal, there being insufficient money for their restoration.
-Visitors to the Ellesmere Port site can see boats, in the care of a National Museum, sunken into the water or kept afloat by automatic pumps.
-However, the initiative to create a Heritage Boatyard, with lottery and other funding, has spurred a revival in the museum's fortunes and work on addressing the areas of maintenance is now taking place.
-The Heritage Boatyard trains young people in skills that might otherwise be lost.
+Visitors to the Ellesmere Port site can see boats, in the care of a national museum, sunken into the water or kept afloat by automatic pumps.
+However, the initiative to create a heritage boatyard, with lottery and other funding, has spurred a revival in the NWM's fortunes and work on addressing the areas of maintenance is now taking place.
+The heritage boatyard trains young people in skills that might otherwise be lost.
 Two boats, Ilkeston and Ferret, are sponsored by the London Canal Museum, which contributes annually to the cost of their maintenance.